muratko357/Portfolio/README.md

 _Tools: Tableau_

-Analyzing the Superstore dataset, I have completed various projects in order to answer business questions in relation to sales, profits, and shipment status of orders.
-For this purpose, I have created crosstables, graphics, and maps in which I applied design principles of data visualization.
+I have completed various tasks in order to answer business questions in relation to sales, profits, and shipment status of orders.
+For this purpose, I have created various dashboards using crosstables, graphics, and maps in which I applied design principles of data visualization.

 <br/>